Home » Do Female Tortoises Have Periods?

 Female tortoises mature long before they lay their first clutch.

-Tortoises become sexually mature when they reach the average adult size for their species.
-Going off of behavior won’t be accurate because tortoises can display false mating behavior when aggressive toward other tortoises of the same or opposite sex.
+Going off of behavior will be inaccurate because tortoises can display false mating behavior when aggressive toward other tortoises of the same or opposite sex.

-Different tortoise species will mature at different sizes and weights.
+All tortoise species mature at different sizes and weights.
 For example, sulcata tortoises mature when they have reached 12 to 18 inches in carapace length.
+It usually takes them 5 years to reach that size.

-It usually takes them 5 years to get that big.
-Russian tortoises take 10 years to grow to be 7 to 10 inches.
-Once your female tortoise reaches the right size for its species, you can assume she’s mature and will start laying eggs that year or the next.
+Russian tortoises take 10 years to reach 7 to 10 inches.
+Once a female reaches the right size for its species, she’s mature and will start laying eggs that year or the next.

-Do Female Tortoises Get Hormonal When They Are Mature?
+Do Female Tortoises Get Hormonal When Mature?

-Thankfully, this behavior doesn’t last long.
 Once your tortoise has laid the last egg, she’ll lose interest in them and return to being herself.

 Why Is My Female Tortoise Bleeding from Her Cloaca?

 If a female tortoise is bleeding from her cloaca, this isn’t because she’s on her period.
+When tortoises bleed from their vent, it’s usually for one of the following reasons:

 • Cloacitis.